spaziocodice/FragLink/README.md

   page:
     maxStatements: 50 (the maximum number of statements returned in response)
   dataset:
-    name: "The dataset / project name"
+    name: "The dataset project/name"
-    description: "An optional description about the project"
+    description: "An optional description of the project."
 ```

 ### 4. Start
-Start you server, after few seconds you should see the following messages:
+Start your server.
+After a few seconds, you should see the following messages:

 ```
-... : <FRAGLINK-00001> : FragLink v1.0.0 has been enabled on this server.
+... : <FRAGLINK-00001> : FragLink v1.1.1 has been enabled on this server.
 ```

 The server is running: great!
 Linked Data Fragments are exposed through the root (/) REST endpoint.
 The endpoint template is